grafana/grafana/docs/sources/installation/configuration.md

 ### zipkin_propagation

-Default value is `false`
+Default value is `false`.

 Whether or not to use Zipkin span propagation (`x-b3-` HTTP headers).

-May be set with the environment variable and value `JAEGER_PROPAGATION=b3`
+Can be set with the environment variable and value `JAEGER_PROPAGATION=b3`.

 ### disable_shared_zipkin_spans

-Default value is `false`
+Default value is `false`.

-Setting this to `true` disables shared RPC spans.
-Not disabling is the most common setting when using Zipkin elsewhere in your infrastructure.
+Setting this to `true` turns off shared RPC spans.
+Leaving this available is the most common setting when using Zipkin elsewhere in your infrastructure.

 <hr />